bryson-palmer/song-bird/README.md

 * Yet another feature that was thought of, was to be able to shift a song up or down in key and have the chords change with it.
 So you can find the key that you sing in best.

+* We would really like to add an auto scroll feature to the song page allowing the user to keep playing and not having to scroll down the page.
+Also, to provide the ability to adjust the speed of scrolling.

+* Possibly to add a drum track or click track to play the song witht he ability to change the tempo.

 * Lastly, the ability to change modes and have the chords adjust accordingly would be very satisfying to use.

 ## <a id='team'></a> The SongBirdie Team 👥